ckeditor/ckeditor4-docs/guides/dev/issues_tracker/README.md

 # Issues Tracker Site

+CKEditor issues are handled in the [GitHub issues page](https://github.com/ckeditor/ckeditor-dev/issues) since the 4.7.0 release which took place on May 25th, 2017.
+The [former tracking system](https://dev.ckeditor.com) is still be available in the read-only mode and all past issues are still available publicly.

-CKEditor issues are handled in the [CKEditor Developer Center](http://dev.ckeditor.com/).
-This is the website used daily by the CKEditor core team to organize and distribute the development workflow.
+The issues page is used daily by the CKEditor core team to organize and distribute the development workflow.
 It is also the right place to report issues.

 Before you attempt to report an issue, please make sure you read this page and thus help us optimize the management of issues.